AnnekaSillitoe/soundscapemagazine/README.md

 ## Why?

 I occasionally still write freelance projects for the website and used to run the site myself.
-I would like to combine some of my favourite things into a practice project to build a site that will utilise my skills and allow the team to move away from WordPress in the future, should it wish to.
+I would like to combine some of my favourite things into a practice project to build a site that will utilise my skills and allow the team to move away from WordPress in the future.

 ## How?